yypy22/yypy22/README.md

 ✍🏻 I'm a second-year computer science student based in the UK.

 📆 Currently, I'm dedicating my efforts to honing my skills in AI.
-Additionally, I actively study data structures and algorithms in Python.
+Additionally, I actively study data structures and algorithms in Python and C++.

 👨🏻‍💻 I'm highly interested in HCI or ML, with a specific focus on NLP, along with a keen interest in the other AI field.